IqbalSHD/Portfolio/README.md

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 ## Work Experience
 **1. Internship Student At Pejabat Daerah & Tanah, Alor Setar, Kedah. (_Diploma - 2020_)**
-- Build a system (Sistem Penyimpanan Barang) to store data about office items and assets.
+- Developed a system (Sistem Penyimpanan Barang) for managing office items and assets using Java with NetBeans.
-- Write in JAVA using NetBeans.
-- The system can/has:
-   - login logout admin
-   - calculate the asset value by month and year
+- Implemented features such as login/logout for administrators, calculating asset values monthly and yearly
-   - create, read, update, delete and search
+- Performing CRUD operations (create, read, update, delete) along with search functionality.
-- Creating Posters and corporate video
+- Created posters and a corporate video.

 **2. Sales Promoter At Parkson Aman Central, Alor Setar, Kedah.**
-- Selling and promoting handbags.
+- Promoted and sold handbags.
-- Make weekly and monthly sales reports.
+- Prepared weekly and monthly sales reports.

 **3. Part-time (2013 - 2023)**
-- Work every school holiday and semester break as part time.
+- Gained valuable part-time experience during school holidays and semester breaks.
-- Supermarket LOTUS Penang
-- Cinema GSC Penang
-- Various Restaurants
-- Factory
+- Worked in various roles at LOTUS Penang (supermarket), GSC Penang (cinema), different restaurants, and a factory

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 ## Projects
 **1. Heart Disease Prediction Using Random Forest**
 ![gui random forest](/github/rf.jpg)
-- Write in Python
+- Developed in Python without external machine learning libraries.
-- Using machine learning Random Forest algorithm (without library)
+- Implemented the Random Forest algorithm.
-- Using the K-Nearest Neighbors algorithm (KNN library) - for additional analysis
+- Utilized the K-Nearest Neighbors (KNN) algorithm for additional analysis (using a library).
-- Using Support Vector Classifier (SVC library) - for additional analysis
+- Employed the Support Vector Classifier (SVC) for additional analysis (using a library).
-- Using Streamlit for GUI
+- Integrated a Graphical User Interface (GUI) using Streamlit.

 **2. Animal Recognition Using CNN**
 ![animal recognition](/github/Screenshot 2023-01-24 104710.png)
-- Write in MATLAB
+- Developed in MATLAB.
-- Using machine learning Convolutional Neural Network (CNN)
+- Implemented a Convolutional Neural Network (CNN) for machine learning.
-- Image Processing.
+- Incorporated Image Processing techniques.

 **3. Online Ordering System (website)**
-- Write in HTML, CSS and PHP
+- Developed using HTML, CSS, and PHP.
-- Use XAMPP with MySQL for database.
+- Utilized XAMPP with MySQL for database management.

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 ## Skill